hharlee/ProfileHarlee/README.md

 ![Test3](https://github.com/hharlee/ProfileHarlee/blob/master/t3.png)

 The results of these tests show that I am introverted and prefer to work independently.
-They convey that I take a more observant approach to group work and participation with low levels of openness.
+They convey that I take a more observant approach to group work and participate with low levels of openness.
 I believe that because I am more inclined to agree with people, it would cause less disruption and arguments in a team.
-As a result, I feel that I would be a good group member in terms of doing my part of the project.
+As a result, I feel that I would be a good group member in terms of completing my part of the project.
 Regarding forming a team, I think it would be best to group up with people with the same or similar attributes as I have.